 Maia also has two feet firmly set in the past and the present with eyes in the future.
 This is a trait you’ll see all around town – the acknowledgment of working today with what you learned yesterday to build a sustainable tomorrow.

 We expect the historical centers of cities to be surrounded by old buildings, but here most of what you will see is contemporary art and architecture, which is equally relevant.

 “People say that the historical center of Maia doesn’t look historical.
 But it will be, 300 years from now”, Mário told us as we were reaching Torre do Lidador.

 In Maia, you can see the work of award-winning Portuguese architects like Eduardo Souto de Moura, Alvaro Siza (Vieira), Alfredo Ascensão, and João Álvaro Rocha.
 Their work is intimately linked to shaping the space to people’s needs and sustainable lifestyle.

 Art is also all around you, be it in the urban art-covered wall at Parque Central or the scattered contemporary art pieces around the city center from the Bienal de Arte Contemporânea da Maia (Biennial of Contemporary Art).

 How to reach Maia: by plane, via Aeroporto Sá Carneiro (the city is a 10-minute drive from the airport).
 By train, from Campanhã station (in Porto) and then metro (Line C – Green Line, towards ISMAI.
-Fórum Maia is the metro station in the city center).
+Fórum Maia is the city center’s metro station).

-Recommended hotel: we stayed at the 4-star Hotel Premium Aeroporto* in the center of Maia.
-It’s the typical hotel for business guests (or people on layovers in Porto) and it’s always busy.
-Despite the impersonal decoration, the staff is nice and welcoming, and the breakfast is the typical Continental.
+Recommended hotel: we stayed at the 4-star Hotel Premium Aeroporto in the center of Maia.
+It’s the typical hotel for business guests (or people on layovers in Porto), and it’s always busy.
+Despite the impersonal decoration, the staff is friendly and welcoming, and the breakfast is the typical Continental.